 It seems that Algeria is living in a beautiful period in football, not only in terms of players but even coaches.
-After the coach of the Algerian national team, Djamel Belmadi, won the third-best coach award for 2019, another Algerian coach appeared on the global and Arab arena.
+After the coach of the Algerian national team, Djamel Belmadi, won the third-best coach award for 2019, another Algerian coach appeared on the global and Arab arena and was praised by some of the best online casinos in the UK.

 Noureddine Zekri, an Algerian coach, lived in Italy and studied football there.
 He trained some teams in the Serie D, but he was not lucky enough to reach the Serie A. After that, he returned to his country and won some titles with the Algerian team, ES Setif.
 He then moved to the Gulf.